otasnovotny/otasmusic/README.md

 # Otas music

-This app was created nearby 2016 when I needed to know what record I've done, when and with whom.
+This Django app was created nearby 2016 when I needed to know what record I've done, when and with whom.

 Live demo (beta): [music.otasovo.cz](https://music.otasovo.cz/)